pysat/pysat/docs/tutorial/tutorial_orbit.rst

    for ivm in ivm.orbits:
        print 'next available orbit ', ivm.data

-Ground Based Instruments
+Ground-Based Instruments
 ------------------------

-The nominal breakdown of satellite data into discrete orbits isn't typically as applicable for ground based instruments, each of which makes exactly one orbit per day.
+The nominal breakdown of satellite data into discrete orbits isn't typically as applicable for ground based instruments, each of which makes exactly one geostationary orbit per day.
 However, as the orbit iterator triggers off of negative gradients in a variable, a change in sign, or any change in a value, this functionality may be used to break a ground based data set into alternative groupings, as appropriate and desired.

-As the orbit iterator defaults to an orbit period consistent with Low Earth Orbit, the expected period of the 'orbits' must be provided at Instrument instantiation.
+However, should you decide to try and use the Orbit class to break up ground-based data, keep in mind that the orbit iterator defaults to an orbit period consistent with Low Earth Orbit at Earth.
+This means that the expected period of the 'orbits' must be provided at Instrument instantiation.
 Given the orbit heritage, it is assumed that there is a small amount of variation in the orbit period. pysat will actively filter 'orbits' that are inconsistent with the prescribed orbit period.